Skip to content

 If you want to preserve your day budget for semester breaks, ask your employer if you can arrange your 20 hours into more days of 4 hours rather than fewer days of 5 or 6 hours.
 Many Werkstudent positions are flexible enough to accommodate this, and it can add weeks to your working capacity during summer and winter breaks.

+Yes.
 During semester break (Vorlesungsfreie Zeit), you can work up to 40 hours per week under the labor rule.
 Your Werkstudentenprivileg continues, and no additional authorization is needed.

 However, the 140-day annual limit still applies without any pause or suspension during semester breaks.
 Every day you work during a break, whether 4 hours or 10 hours, is a day from your annual budget.